 - Admissions to the hospital

 - Short-term care in a skilled nursing facility

 Part B of Medicare in Alabama Covers the Following Services:

 - Services designed for the prevention of illnesses

 - Medicare-approved services that are used to diagnose or treat your medical conditions

-Part B of Medicare in Alabama may also cover ambulance services, some prescription drugs, second opinion visits before a surgery takes place, mental health services, clinical research and Durable Medical Equipment or DME.
+Part B of Medicare in Alabama may also cover ambulance services, some prescription drugs, second opinion visits before the surgery takes place, mental health services, clinical research, and Durable Medical Equipment or DME.

-Although Medicare in Alabama covers several services, it doesn’t cover every expense that you may be charged.
+Although the best Medicare in Alabama covers several services, it doesn’t cover every expense that you may be charged.
 For example, you will be responsible for paying several costs, including the following:

 Some services will not be paid by Medicare in Alabama, and they include the following:

 - Hearing aids and the exams associated with them